The Davy Letters

 The Davy Letters project website, funded by the British Academy, the Wellcome Trust, the British Society for the History of Science, and the Society for the History of Alchemy and Chemistry, went live in February 2011.
-The website is the first stage in the publication of the first ever edition of the Collected Letters of Humphry Davy and his Circle, edited by a team of Davy scholars.
+The website is the first stage in the publication of the first-ever edition of the Collected Letters of Humphry Davy and his Circle, edited by a team of Davy scholars.

 The team comprises Tim Fulford (De Montfort University), Jan Golinski (University of New Hampshire), Frank James (Royal Institution and UCL), David Knight (Durham University), Andrew Lacey (Lancaster University), and Sharon Ruston (Lancaster University).

 These letters, over 200 of which are held in the Royal Institution archives, document Davy's work on electrochemistry and electromagnetism, mineralogy and geology, and his collaborations with other chemists such as J. G. Children and W. H. Pepys.
 They illuminate the controversy that initially followed his identification of chlorine as an element and his experiments on fluorine and iodine.
-The experimental work leading to development of the safety lamp and the subsequent dispute concerning credit for that invention are also covered.
+The experimental work leading to the development of the safety lamp and the subsequent dispute concerning credit for that invention is also covered.